Brightify/Cuckoo/README.md

 You can check if there are no more interactions on mock with function `verifyNoMoreInteractions`.

-With Swift's generic types, it is possible to use a generic parameter as the returned type.
+With Swift's generic types, it is possible to use a generic parameter as the return type.
 To properly verify these methods, you need to be able to specify the return type.

 ```Swift
 // Given: